Tyler799/Mechwarrior3Guide/Guide.md

 (I've only encountered this in the RIP version, not the installed version)

 There are several bugs which I'm almost 100% certain *only occur on the ripped version* after testing in both.
-So again, I *do not recommend this approach*!
+So again, I *do not recommend that approach*!
 Just download the ISO, and run the installer.

 **After main installation Method 1 or 2:**

+Download the EXE Fix: https://github.com/TerranMechworks/ZipperFixup/releases/

+This "fixes counting errors that have to do with the game's timing, and therefore is a huge help with game stability on modern systems".
+Highly recommended.

 So now we need the power of [dgVooDoo2](http://dege.freeweb.hu/dgVoodoo2/dgVoodoo2/).
 This is an interface that talks to applications and kind of emulates the types of graphics outputs they're expecting, so they can work with modern computers.
 Once extracted, copy all 3 files from the MS (microsoft) folder into your Mechwarrior 3 folder.
 You can place the dgVooDoo setup application wherever you like, but personally I just leave it in the Mechwarrior 3 folder.